Skip to main content

 Tell your healthcare provider right away if you get any of these symptoms.

 It is important not to miss any doses of your medication.
-Use caution if drinking may affect your ability to remember your dose of Biktarvy.
+If you choose to drink, use caution as this may affect your ability to remember to take your dose of Biktarvy.

 Learn More: Biktarvy Drug Interactions (in more detail)

-This is not all the information you need to know about Biktarvy (bictegravir, emtricitabine, and tenofovir alafenamide) for safe and effective use and does not take the place of talking to your doctor about your treatment.
-Review the full Biktarvy information here, and discuss this information and any questions you have with your doctor or other health care provider.
+This is not all the information you need to know about Biktarvy (bictegravir, emtricitabine, and tenofovir alafenamide) for safe and effective use and does not take the place of your doctor's directions about your treatment.
+Review the full product information here, and discuss this information and any questions you have with your doctor or other health care provider.

 References